 - 1 teaspoon vanilla extract

-- Line a 13 by 9-inch pan with aluminum foil, making sure it extends over the sides.
-Very lightly spray or butter the foil. (see note below)
+Line a 13 by 9-inch pan with aluminum foil, making sure it extends over the sides.
+Very lightly spray or butter the foil. (for more on how to line the pan, see notes below)

 - Make The Crust: Combine the flour, butter, brown sugar, and salt in a food processor fitted with a metal blade.
 Pulse until the butter forms pieces the size of small pebbles, 20-30 seconds.
 Pour the crust crumbs into the prepared pan and press down to form an even layer.
 Cover and refrigerated for at least 30 minutes, or up to overnight.

 - Preheat the oven to 350ºF.
 Bake the crust until golden, about 25 minutes.
 Set aside to cool.

 - Make The Filling: While the crust is cooling, make the filling.
 Combine the cashews, sesame seeds, and salt in a large bowl.
 Mix well and set aside.

 - Melt the butter in a large saucepan over low heat.
 Add the granulated sugar, brown sugar, and honey, and cook over medium heat, whisking constantly, until the sugar dissolves and begins to turn to caramel, forming large bubbles and thickening, or reaches 240ºF on a candy thermometer.
 Remove from the heat and whisk in the cream and vanilla.
 Add cashew mixture to the pot.
 Using a rubber spatula, fold the cashew mixture into the caramel until well combined.